nagendrakr16/RealTimeCollaboration/README.md

 1. **Frontend (React App):**
    - Can be deployed to Vercel, Netlify, or any static hosting service.
 2. **Backend (Express + MongoDB):**
-   - Deploy on Heroku, Render, Railway, or self-hosted with Docker.
+   - Deploy on Heroku, Render.

 Make sure to set your `.env` with the following: